International Staff Support

 Staying in Sweden for a shorter period

-If you only plan to stay Sweden for a few months Swedish banks may be hesitant to open a bank account.
+If you only plan to stay in Sweden for a few months Swedish banks may be hesitant to open a bank account.
 It might be easier to use your bank account and bank card from your home country, preferably a Master or Visa card.
 This may result in currency exchange charges for transactions made in Sweden.
 You can withdraw cash in all ATM's and make your purchases with the bank card.

 Another alternative is a neobank that provides online banking services through a partnership with an established bank.
-Neobanks are virtual banks and offer complete banking services via digital platforms like mobile applications.
+Neobanks are virtual banks that offer complete banking services via digital platforms like mobile applications.
 If you do not have a Swedish personal identity number, you still have the opportunity to apply for a neobank account and receive a bank card, some without a fee.
 Before you apply, make sure the neobank offers payment solutions that allow you to pay your bills in Sweden.

 Staying in Sweden for a longer period